Skip to main content

 Here’s what high-value packing should include:

-Princeton Movers uses tailored packing methods for each item, based on its size, shape, and fragility.
+Princeton Moving uses tailored packing methods for each item, based on its size, shape, and fragility.
 That includes antiques, fine furniture, and other one-of-a-kind pieces.
 Every detail is tracked, logged, and handled with care.

 You typically have two options when moving large items overseas: